 Difference Between Short Run and Long Run

-The meaning of both “short run” and “long run” are relative.
+The meanings of both “short run” and “long run” are relative.
 A short run can be any period of time ranging from a couple of weeks to months or even a year.
-On the other hand, a long run can also be in the same period of time depending on the company and the set parameters.
+On the other hand, a long run can also span over the same period of time depending on the company and the set parameters.

 In economics, a short run characterizes the time when one factor of production is fixed and another factor is variable.
 In this situation, the factors haven’t fully adjusted to the operations schedule and economic situations.